Muirfield/bad-plugins/ZipPluginLoader/README.md

 * DependencyPlugins: -
 * OptionalPlugins: -
 * Categories: Developer Tools
-* Plugin Access: -
+* Plugin Access: Manages plugins
 * WebSite: [github](https://github.com/alejandroliu/bad-plugins/tree/master/ZipPluginLoader)

 Overview
 --------

-Let's you load plugins from zip files.
-This is for people that are too lazy to learn how to make proper plugins.

-**This is unlike _DevTools_, as it is focus on only loading Zip files instead of folders like _DevTools_.**  You still need _DevTools_ if you actually want to do Plugin Development and to create _phar_ file plugins.
+**NOTE: This is unlike _DevTools_, as it is focus on only loading Zip files instead of folders like _DevTools_.**  You still need _DevTools_ if you actually want to do Plugin Development and to create _phar_ file plugins.

+This plugin Let's you load plugins from zip files.
+This is particularly handy when trying out source plugins from [GitHub](http://github.com) as you can click the **Download ZIP** button, as you can then place the zip file in the plugins folder.

 Essentially you put your plugin code in a zip file, and this plugin will look for a **plugin.yml** file in there and load the plugin.

-This is particularly handy when trying out source plugins from [GitHub](http://github.com) as you can click the **Download ZIP** button, as you can then place the zip file in the plugins folder.

 If there are multiple plugins in a zip file, all the plugins will be loaded by default.
 You can control what plugins will be loaded by